Roopa Rao: Career

+Rao completed a Masters in Commerce with Personnel Management as a specialization and discontinued Masters in Finance.
+She worked at Infosys for six years.
+She later resigned her position to pursue a career in filmmaking.
+She completed a course in film direction and production from Asian Academy of Film and Television, Delhi.
+After this, she moved to London, UK to assist a documentary filmmaker.

-Rao returned to India, where she made documentaries and short films in order to improvise her craft.
-After co-directing Vishnuvardhana, a Kannada feature film and Kurai Ondrum Illai, an independent Tamil feature film, she began to work on her first big scale venture, The Other Love Story.
+Rao returned to India, where she created documentaries and short films.
+She co-directed Vishnuvardhana, a Kannada feature film, and Kurai Ondrum Illai, an independent Tamil feature film.

-Being a writer at heart from her early teens, she had written the story of two young women falling in love during her college days but never took it further due to its unconventional story-line.

-Later, in 2015, she decided to work on it herself.
+In 2015, she began to work on her own project, The Other Love Story, building on her early writing.
 Since the central theme of the story is a taboo topic in India, she had difficulties finding producers for her project and turned to Wishberry, a crowd funding platform to raise an amount of Rs 4 lakh.

-The Other Love Story, a love story between two young girls, came on air on 27 August 2016.
-The first season consists 12 episodes.
-Set in the late 1990s/early 2000s of Bangalore, The Other Love Story, starring Spoorthi Gumaste and Shweta Gupta, explored the journey of two young women in love.

 Rao has won "Best Director" award at NYC Web Fest 2016 and "Best Story" award at TO Web Fest 2017.
 The Other Love Story has a total of 3 wins and 7 nominations from various National and International Film Festivals.

-After The Other Love Story, in 2017 Rao wrote and directed BFF (Breath Friend Forever), a short film where a 7-year-old, after learning about trees in class, tries to understand the importance of trees.
-The film was an official selection in Toronto International Film Festival (TIFF) and got screened at Ireland National Film Body in Kids Section.
+In 2017, Rao wrote and directed BFF (Breath Friend Forever), a short film where a 7-year-old, after learning about trees in class, tries to understand their importance.
+The film was an official selection in Toronto International Film Festival (TIFF) and was screened at Ireland National Film Body's Kids' Section.

-In 2018, Astu Studios released a travel short film Love Leh'tter starring Rao, written and directed by Surya Vasishta.
+In 2018, Astu Studios released a travel short film, Love Leh'tter, starring Rao, written and directed by Surya Vasishta.
 Rao co-founded an independent production house, Ameyukti Studios, with a friend in 2018.

-In 2019, Rao's first feature film, Gantumoote was up for a world premiere at New York Indian Film Festival (NYIFF) where it won the "Best Screenplay" award.
-An intense coming of age, high school drama set in Bangalore in the 1990s, it's a relatable story of a sixteen-year-old girl and her subtle journey from the life that she thinks exists just like in the movies to the actual life that unravels before her.
+In 2019, Rao's first feature film, Gantumoote had its world premiere at the New York Indian Film Festival (NYIFF), where it won the "Best Screenplay" award.
+The film is a coming of age, high school drama set in Bangalore in the 1990s.

-In 2024 July 26, Kenda (Ember) the Kannada Feature film was released, a film directed by her long-time associate Sahadev Kelvadi.
-They produced the movie together under the banner of Ameyukti Studios.
+In 2024, Kenda, the Kannada feature film, was released, produced by Rao's production house, Ameyukti Studios.
+The film was directed by her long-time associate Sahadev Kelvadi.
 The movie was written and directed by Kelvadi, and it is Rao's third project as producer under Ameyukti Studios.

-In 2025, Rao's featurette film Asmin is planned for release on her YouTube Channel in the last week of January.
+In 2025, Rao announced a new featurette film, Asmin, was planned for release on her YouTube Channel in the last week of January.
+It premiered January 27th, 2025.
 The film won awards at the Indo French International Festival.